Now I Can Embrace Everything Life Has to Offer

 Growing up as an only child I had a deep connection to my pets.
 There was my cat Blackie and my dog Augie May.
 One night my dog Augie May ran out of the house into a bad snow storm.
 I was devastated, crying, and feeling hopeless.
 I stood in the doorway of my home and called for her over and over again.
 This went on for over an hour.
 Finally, I looked out through the strong gusts of snow and saw her in the distance.
 I was excited and started to yell even louder and before I knew it, Augie May greeted me at the door and came in the house.
 By then I was soaking wet from the melted snow on my clothes but I didn’t care as I was overcome with relief and excitement to have my dog back with me.

-I got into high school and kept playing football when just a few games into the season I got tackled and tore my ACL.
+I got into high school and kept playing football when just a few games into the season I got tackled and tore a knee ligament.
 I was traumatized and all I remember was being devastated that I would never be able to play sports again.

 This is when I took prescription pain medication for the first time.
 I didn’t like it at first because of how it made me sick, eventually though they grew on me.
 It shut off my feelings toward the world around me and made me stress-free.
 When I finally quit taking them I became a habitual pot smoker.
 I even started selling large quantities of weed to support my habit.
 By the age of 17, I began experimenting with Acid and cocaine and found I liked living life in an altered frame of mind.
 I felt like it made me different from everyone else and that no one could touch me.